Efforts on Compliance

 Monitoring of Compliance Risk

 The Corporate Compliance Department regularly monitors branches and affiliates in Japan and overseas on the status of compliance with laws and regulations.
-The Corporate Compliance Department evaluates each branch and affiliate on a three-point-grading of A, B, and C, and provides guidance on recognition of issues and improvement.
+The Corporate Compliance Department evaluates the results of monitoring a three-point-grading of A, B, and C, and provides guidance on recognition of issues and improvement.

-Taikisha has the Whistle-blowing System in place to identify at an early stage and resolve violation of laws, regulations and internal rules, or unethical conduct, and has a Whistle-blowing Contact Window in the Corporate Compliance Department and a law firm.
-The hotline is available to employees of Taikisha and its affiliates as well as employees dispatched to Taikisha and employees of business partners.
+Taikisha has the Whistle-blowing System in place to identify at an early stage and resolve violation of laws, regulations and internal rules, and has a Whistle-blowing Contact Window in the Corporate Compliance Department and a law firm.
+The hotline is also available to employees of the affiliates as well as employees of business partners.

 In operating the Whistle-blowing System, Taikisha ensures that whistleblowers are protected by stipulating in its Whistle-blowing Rules that information on whistleblowers shall be kept confidential and that dismissal and other disadvantageous treatment of whistleblowers on the grounds of their whistle-blowing is prohibited.